Frequently Asked Questions

 This type of situation gets very technical.
 If ICBC tells an injured person to go to WorkSafeBC, the injured person may or may not be a worker.
 However, since this situation is technical, an individual should consult a lawyer to find out how to preserve a WorkSafeBC claim while pursuing an ICBC Claim.

-Can an injured person be denied full money for a car accident case if he/she failed to seek adequate treatment?
+Can an injured person be denied full compensation for a car accident case if he/she failed to seek adequate treatment?

-Car accident money can be decreased if an injured person fails to get adequate treatment recommended by his/her doctor.
+Car accident compensation can be decreased if an injured person fails to get adequate treatment recommended by his/her doctor.

-Can an injured person be denied full money if he/she injures him/herself more while doing activities which weren't approved by their medical doctor?
+Can an injured person be denied full compensation if he/she injures him/herself more while doing activities which weren't approved by their medical doctor?

-It’s possible that money can be lowered in a claim if an injured person does treatment unauthorized by his/her doctor.
+It’s possible that compensation can be lowered in a claim if an injured person does treatment unauthorized by his/her doctor.

 Family doctors are usually considered experts only in general pain and suffering issues.
 However, if injured persons have suffered more severe injuries including but not limited to bone fractures, tissue tears, chronic pain, etc, then the medical opinions of specialists may be important to obtain.

 If a not-at-fault injured person does not work for an extended period of time, is he/she entitled to full compensation for his/her lost wages?